aliyahsmith-bradley/OurGreenPlace_SeniorCapstone/README.md

 # OurGreenPlace_SeniorCapstone

 ## Contributors:
-This is a CS496 Capstone Project at Loyola University Maryland created by Aliyah Smith-Bradley and Alexandra Gardner.
+This is a CS496 Capstone Project at Loyola University Maryland created by Alexandra Gardner and Aliyah Smith-Bradley.
 Our client is Professor David Gordon of Loyola University Maryland.

 ## Project Description
 Our client, David Gordon’s, main concern for the project centers around deforestation.
 As an environmentalist, Professor Gordon emphasized the importance of spreading awareness about deforestation and the struggle to find locations that are considered ”green”.
-Our web application will focus on raising awareness about deforestation, as well as highlighting areas in Maryland that are green, such as hiking trails, parks, gardens, and more.
+Our web application will focus on raising awareness about deforestation and highlighting areas in Maryland that are green, such as hiking trails, parks, gardens, and more.

 ## Installation Instructions
 Our project is run utilizing Visual Studio.
 You must download the app and clone this git repository.
-Python, Flask, and pip also must be correctly installed.
+Python and Flask must also be correctly installed.

-In the terminal of VS Code, type the following commands to create and activate the virtual environment, and to install Flask:
+In the terminal of VS Code, type the following commands to create and activate the virtual environment, and install Flask:

   $ python -m venv venv